 Comparing Parent PLUS Loans and private student loans

-Despite college costs skyrocketing in recent years, borrowing limits on most federal loans — like Direct Subsidized and Unsubsidized Loans — haven’t increased in over a decade.
+Despite college costs skyrocketing in recent years, borrowing limits on most federal loans — like Direct Subsidized and Unsubsidized Loans — haven’t increased since 2008.
 As a result, more parents and graduate students are turning to PLUS loans because they can borrow up to the total cost of attendance, filling the gap left by the strict borrowing limits.

 However, Parent PLUS Loans have significant downsides which can make private student loans a viable alternative:

-• Interest rates: Loans disbursed on or after July 1, 2022, and before July 1, 2023, have an interest rate of 7.54%.
-But if you have good credit and stable income (or a creditworthy cosigner), you could qualify for a much lower interest rate on a private loan, helping you save money.
+- Interest rates: Current PLUS loans have an interest rate of 8.05%.
+But if you have good credit and stable income (or a creditworthy cosigner), you might qualify for a lower interest rate on a private loan, helping you save money.

-• Fees: Loans disbursed on or after Oct.
-1, 2022, and before Oct.
-1, 2023, have a disbursement fee of 4.228%.
+- Fees: PLUS loans have a disbursement fee of 4.228%.
 This fee is deducted from the loan amount, so the amount of money you’ll receive is less than you actually borrowed.
-But Credible’s private student loan partners don’t charge any application, origination, or disbursement fees.
+But most private lenders don’t charge any application, origination, or disbursement fees.

 Check Out: Average Student Loan Interest Rates